Art & Music Class Descriptions

 Prerequisites: None

 Kids will learn the basics of hand sewing and discover it is "sew fun" to create items that can play with and use every day.
-Third quarter, kids will sew a small purse or bag, a hat, and a pair of slippers.
+Fourth quarter, kids will make 6 cool characters from either Star Wars, Marvel Heroes, and Disney Princesses.
+For these projects, they will be cutting characters out of felt using templates.

 Class Time: 1:00 pm Duration: 55 min